HitikG/repo.greenford.com/README.md

 * Commit and sync the changes made
 * Submit a pull request

-And if we believe it is of acctual benefit to our project we will syncronise your fork with the main project else we will close it.
+And if we believe it is of actual benefit to our project we will syncronise your fork with the main project else we will close it.

-Feel free to make your own forks to the project and edit the code in such a way that it could fit your neeeds.
+Feel free to make your own forks to the project and edit the code in such a way that it could fit your needs.
 All the required documentation is already in most of the files.